 1 2 3 | providers: [ProductService] |

-You can provide a mock/Fake class for Testing purpose as shown below.
+You can provide a mock/Fake class for Testing purposes as shown below.

 1 2 3 | providers :[{ provide: ProductService, useClass: fakeProductService }] |